 Add the rest of the water and about half of the flour.
 Stir (or you can use the dough hook of your stand mixer) until well blended, then slowly add the rest of the flour, the salt, and the butter (I like to cut it up into chunks and add them one piece at a time).
 It gets a little sloppy during this phase, and that’s ok!
 Sloppy is good.
 Let the mixer go for about 8 minutes on a low speed (I use the first or second speed on mine), or knead by hand for 10-15 minutes.
 You can add a little more flour if you feel like it needs some, but it’ll start to hold its shape better as it keeps going.
 You’re going for smooth and tacky, but not “sticky.” if it is, add a touch more flour.

 You’ll know it’s done when you form it into a ball.
 It should hold its shape nicely, and when you poke it there should be a good spring to the dough.
 Make a ball and pop it back in the bowl to rise.
-There’s no need to oil the bowl for this recipe like most recipes seem to suggest.
+There’s no need to oil the bowl.
 Cover with a towel and let it sit in a warm spot for 1-2 hours until doubled in size.
 I’ve found that the oven is a perfect place for proving dough.
 Just turn on the oven light, and it gets nice and cozy in there.

 Punch down the dough and knead it again until smooth.
 Divide in two and shape into a roll the length of your loaf pan.
 Place dough in greased loaf pan and let it rise in a clean plastic bag until it’s 1 inch above the rim of your pan.